SethBoswell/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado Board of Elections employee has tasked me with performing an election audit for a recent local congressional election and determing the following information:
+A Colorado Board of Elections employee has tasked me with performing an election audit for a recent local congressional election and determining the following information:

 1. Determine the total number of votes that were cast in the election
 2. Get a complete list of all the candidates who participated in the election
 3. Determine the number of votes cast for each candidate
-4. Calculate the percentage of votes each candiate won
+4. Calculate the percentage of votes each candidate won
 5. Determine the winner of the election based on which candidate won the largest number and percentage of votes

 ## Resources